rolandshc/flightsearchapp/README.md

 In this implementation, the specific day is determined by the local datetime of the departure datetime of the first flight.
 This means that the arrival date can be different eg. the next day.

+This project runs arangodb on docker.
+The node app itself can be installed on local machine.
+For switching the node app to run on docker or local, the database and localhost parameters have to be configured. (in ```DataService.js```)

+## Install instruction

 Install Docker if there is no.

-## Install instruction

 1. Download the projcet folder
 2. In Shell, cd project directory